John Brown, PsyD

-I want my client's to feel more in control over their lives and the choices they make.
+I want my clients to feel more in control over their lives and the choices they make.
 My work focuses on increasing personal awareness and developing tools for self-care and problem solving.

 MY SPECIALTIES, BACKGROUND, AND PERSONAL INTERESTS

 It is my intention to honor each individual’s uniqueness and I respect each client's perspective in my approach to the issues they bring to therapy.
 I regularly work with clients who may identify with non-traditional relationships, gender identities, and/or sexual orientations.
-I also have experience working with patients who have experienced severe trauma and am sensitive to the difficulties that can come up when working towards healing.
+I also have experience working with clients who have experienced severe trauma and am sensitive to the difficulties that can come up when working towards healing.

 In addition to my work at the Center, I work as a Clinical Psychologist with UCSF at the Faculty & Staff Assistance Program, which provides confidential therapy and consulting services within the University.
-In my role at UCSF I supervise post-doctoral fellows who are completing their training as Psychologists.
+In my role at UCSF, I supervise post-doctoral fellows who are completing their training as Psychologists.
 I also develop and provide trainings to different work groups around wellness, communication, conflict resolution, as well as other mental health related topics.

-Outside of my clinical work I am active in the performing arts and enjoy hiking, running, museums, traveling, and spending time with my nieces and nephews.
+Outside of my clinical work, I am active in the performing arts and enjoy hiking, running, museums, traveling, and spending time with my nieces and nephews.

 Employee Assistance Professionals in California Academics Association of Threat Assessment Professionals